-Where course grades/lengths must be extracted from a grouping/duration to make up the 20 course grades/lengths required, we will use the average of the next grouping/duration of ORPAS GPA values.
+Where course grades and/or lengths must be extracted from a grouping/duration to make up the 20 course grades and/or lengths required, we will use the average of the next grouping/duration of ORPAS GPA values.
 In the situation where “Full‑time”, “Supplementary” and “Semester” durations exist for the same year, we will use the “Supplementary” grades first, then “Semester” and then “Full-time”.

 A “Full-time” duration is a minimum of 8 ORPAS lengths.
 If an academic year (fall/winter) is less than 8 lengths, and you took courses in the summer, we will combine the summer courses with the fall/winter courses and consider the entire duration “Supplementary”.